appleby/Lisp-In-Small-Pieces/README.md

 ```

 You should now be logged in to the vagrant box.
 Vagrant should have
-mounted the directory on the host filesystem from which the box was
+mounted the Lisp-In-Small-Pieces source directory on `/vagrant` in the
-launched on `/vagrant` in the vagrant guest.
-Therefore, you should be
+vagrant guest.
+Therefore, you should be able to run `cd /vagrant` on
-able to run `cd /vagrant` on the vagrant box to get to the
-appleby/Lisp-In-Small-Pieces source files.
-Alternatively, you can also
+the vagrant box to get to the source files.
+Alternatively, you can
-just run `git clone` on the vagrant box to clone the repo there.
+also just run `git clone` on the vagrant box to clone the repo there.

 You can now skip to the section [Running the Code](#running-the-code).